Ahlan06/shaban-logger/README.md

 Malicious activities

-The authors are not responsible for misuse of this software.
+I am not responsible for misuse of this software.

 # Security Note
 This tool is designed for: